-Revenues and Expenses The District's revenues for the years ended September 30, 2024, and September 30, 2023 were \$6,017,135 and \$5,662,839 respectively.
-The increase in revenue is primarily due to a significantly higher amount of investment earnings (losses) for fiscal year 2024.
-The District's expenses for the years ended September 30, 2024, and September 30, 2023, were \$7,104,863 and \$6,862,693 respectively.
-The increase in expense was related primarily to an increase in physical environment, general government and transportation.
+Revenues and Expenses The District's revenues for the years ended September 30, 2024, and September 30, 2023 were \$6,065,891 and \$5,788,385 respectively.
+Total revenues increased 4.8% over prior year.
+The District's expenses for the years ended September 30, 2024, and September 30, 2023, were \$7,477,857 and \$7,215,362 respectively.
+The decrease in expense was related primarily to an increase in physical environment, general government and transportation.

 Revenues include special assessment proceeds for maintenance and debt service, and investment earnings on cash balances held during the year.
-Charges for services totaled \$4,790,064 in Fiscal Year 2024, a decrease of \$144,078 compared to the prior year.
-The fiscal year 2024 maintenance assessments increased slightly in comparison with prior year and the debt service assessments decreased.
+Charges for services totaled \$4,277,362 in Fiscal Year 2024, a decrease of \$216,291 compared to the prior year.
+The fiscal year 2024 maintenance assessments decreased by 20% which was approved by the Board during the budget process.
+The debt service assessments also decreased.
 This portion of the special assessments will continue to decrease each year as bond assessments are paid.
-Investment income increased by \$498,739 primarily due to the more favorable market conditions.
+Investment income increased by \$752,163 primarily due to more favorable conditions compared to prior year.

-Expenses Total general government expenses increased by \$48,197 in fiscal year 2024 compared to fiscal year 2023.
-Physical environment expenses, including landscaping, irrigation, utilities and maintenance costs, increased \$296,838, as compared to the prior fiscal year.
-Transportation expense, including costs related to electric utility for the District's street lighting, increased \$18,023 from prior year.
-In 2024, interest on long-term debt decreased \$123,508 and totaled \$1,575,886.
-Depreciation expense totaled \$2,474,563.
+Expenses Total expenses increased \$262,495 or 4.0% in fiscal year 2024 compared to fiscal year 2023.
+General government expenses increased \$34,291.
+Physical environment expenses, including landscaping, irrigation, utilities and maintenance costs, increased by \$283,987, as compared to the prior fiscal year.
+Transportation expense, including costs related to electric utility for the District's street lighting, increased \$17,766 over prior year.
+Interest on long-term debt decreased \$78,877.
+Interest expense will continue to decrease as debt is paid off.
+Depreciation expense increased \$5,328 over prior year.

-Financial Analysis Of The Government's Funds
+Financial Analysis of the Government's Funds